andrea-prearo/andrea-prearo.github.io/_posts/2020-04-02-Mocking-HTTP-calls-with-Ktor-MockEngine.md

 ## Dependency injenction

-In the [previos post](link!) we created a class that encapsulates the JSONPlaceholder API functionality.
+In the [previous post](link!) we created a class that encapsulates the JSONPlaceholder API functionality.
 Such a class is instantiating a private instance of [`HttpClient`](https://api.ktor.io/1.3.1/io.ktor.client/-http-client/index.html), which implements a `HttpClientEngine` interface, to make HTTP calls:

 ~~~ kotlin
 class Api() {